What’s the RideSafer Travel Vest?

 A RideSafer Vest is a safe booster seat alternative, but it’s not right for every family.

 The RideSafer Vest was definitely needed in the market.
+You can buy it from Safe Ride 4 Kids if you prefer not to use Amazon for some reason.
 It fills an important niche for travel, challenging 3-across car seat configurations, or children who can’t use traditional booster seats.
 And using it in a taxi, rideshare, or carpooling situation is better than graduating to a seat belt too soon.
 However, it’s not a replacement for traditional harnessed car seats or booster seats.
 And in general, we’d recommend using more traditional restraint products whenever appropriate.
 There is a reason for this awesome invention, but make sure it’s right for your family before making the purchase.

 Our Full Ride Safer Travel Vest Review: click here